isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **17 Oct.
+2019**:
+**Presenter**: Fan Dai
+**Title**: 'Three-dimensional Radial Visualization of High-dimensional Continuous or Discrete Datasets'
+**Abstract**: We develop methodologies for 3D radial visualization of high-dimensional datasets.
+Our display engine is called RadViz3D and extends the classic RadViz that visualizes  multivariate data in the 2D plane by mapping every record to a point inside the unit circle.
+The classic RadViz display has equally-spaced anchor points on the unit circle, with each of them associated with an attribute or feature of the dataset.
+RadViz3D obtains equi-spaced anchor points exactly for the five Platonic solids and approximately for the other cases via a  Fibonacci grid.
+We show that distributing anchor points at least approximately uniformly on the 3D unit sphere provides a better visualization %with less effects of ordering than in 2D.
+We also propose a Max-Ratio Projection (MRP) method that utilizes the group information in high dimensions to provide distinctive lower-dimensional projections that are then displayed using Radviz3D.
+Our methodology is extended to datasets with discrete and mixed features where a generalized distributional transform is used in conjunction with copula models before applying MRP and RadViz3D visualization.

 - **10 Oct.
 2019**:
 **Presenter**: Yihui Xie
 **Title**: 'The fun with CSS and JavaScript, joined by the simplicity of Markdown'